striking defense

 your eyes should be focused around the bridge of the opponent’s nose. this will allow you, out of the corner of your eyes, to spot their eye movements (for hints towards their next move), arms, shoulders, hips, and legs. any of these spots give crucial clues as to what your opponent is planning without you breaking your focus.

-defending hand strikes
+defending high strikes

 parrying